 The tragedy of Darth Vader

-Before too long, Anakin has forgotten his initial motivation for turning to the Dark Side, namely to prevent his pregnant wife from dying, and shortly after being christened “Darth Vader”, starts plotting to overthrow the Emperor and reign in his place.
+Before too long, Anakin has forgotten his initial motivation for turning to the Dark Side – preventing his pregnant wife from dying – and shortly after being christened Darth Vader, starts plotting to overthrow the Emperor and reign in his place.

-Fittingly, this is saved for the film’s extended epilogue, after Vader (courtesy of a scrap with Obi-Wan) has received the severe injuries present in the original trilogy.
+Luckily, this crucial justification emerges during the film’s extended epilogue, after Vader (courtesy of a scrap with Obi-Wan) has received the severe injuries he carries with him in the original trilogy.
 Here, mere moments after being fitted with his life-sustaining armour, Vader completely flips out after Palpatine (incorrectly) informs him that he killed Padmé.

 His final, pitiful (and much parodied) scream of “No” confirms everything we learned about him in Jedi was true and offers us one last shift in how we view the character overall.
-From now on, whenever we watch Vader in the original trilogy, we’ll know that inside that suit is a man who seemingly ruined his life at a young age, who has now resigned himself to an existence both terrifying and wretched.
+From now on, whenever we watch Vader in the original trilogy, we’ll know that inside that suit is a man who ruined his life at a young age and who’s now resigned himself to an existence both terrifying and wretched.